YiFengEDMS/simPM/README.md

-# Welcome to the homepage of _simPM_!
+## Welcome to the homepage of _simPM_!

 `simPM` is an R package that automates the search for optimal 'post hoc' planned missing (PHPM) designs.
 This R package is developed and maintained by [Yi Feng](https://terpconnect.umd.edu/~yifeng94/) & [Dr. Gregory R. Hancock](https://education.umd.edu/directory/gregory-r-hancock) from the University of Maryland.

 #### The story behind _simPM_
 *"What should I do when they cut my research funding after my longitudinal study is already underway?"*

 `simPM` was created to help researchers survive the unexpected funding cut in the course of a longitudinal study.
-It can be used to find an optimal PHPM design that allows the researchers to complete the study at a reduced cost, while maintaining satisfactory level of statistical power for testing focal parameters.
+It can be used to find an optimal 'post hoc' planned missing design that allows the researchers to complete the study at a reduced cost, while maintaining satisfactory level of statistical power for testing the focal parameters.

 #### What does simPM do?
-map out PM designs
-Monte Carlo simulation based power analysis
+By automizing the simulation-based power analysis for planned missing designs in longitudinal context, `simPM` can free the researchers from manually configuring the possible PM designs, determining their eligibility, setting up the simulations, and summarizing the results over replications, which can be tedious and time-consuming work especially when there is a large number of plausible PHPM designs to be evaluated.

 #### How to install _simPM_?